 As part of the settlements, the directors and officers assigned any claim for contribution and indemnity that they may have to the Class Action plaintiff.
 Pursuant to this assignment, on June 25, 2010, the Class Action plaintiff filed a statement of claim against Fillmore Riley LLP ("Fillmore") and Stafford F. Swain & Associates ("Stafford").
 Fillmore had acted as counsel to the Fund and Stafford had provided valuation services.
-The claim was a representative action on behalf of the shareholder class and claimed damages of up to \$5.0 million plus interest.
+The claim was a representative action on behalf of the shareholder class and claimed damages of up to \$5.0 million, plus interest.

-A settlement was reached and approved between the Class Action plaintiff and Stafford F. Swain & Associates on November 15, 2011.
-Fillmore & Riley LLP opposed and sought to have the claim against them struck.
-Fillmore & Riley LLP's motion was heard by the Court of Appeal but the claim by the Class Action Plaintiff was upheld.
+A settlement was reached and approved between the Class Action plaintiff and Stafford on November 15, 2011.
+Fillmore opposed and sought to have the claim against them struck.
+Fillmore's motion was heard by the Court of Appeal and the claim by the Class Action Plaintiff was upheld.
+The Class Action Plaintiff has filed a motion to require a motion to compel Fillmore to produce an affidavit of documents and to determine whether certain documents in Fillmore's possession, including its solicitors file, are privileged.